 A number of loans in Popular’s portfolio bear interest at a variable rate based on the London Interbank Offer Rate (LIBOR).
 LIBOR is a benchmark rate that has been widely used in financial instruments.
-However, by the end of 2021 or early 2022, the global financial industry will complete a transition that will lead to the discontinuation of LIBOR.
+However, by June 2023, the global financial industry will complete a transition that will lead to the discontinuation of LIBOR.

 If your loan uses the LIBOR rate and it was issued in recent years, it is very likely that your loan documentation already provides for the use of an alternative reference rate in the event that LIBOR disappears.
 However, it may be the case that your loan uses the LIBOR rate as a benchmark, and it does not include such a provision.
 If that is the case, action will be required to transition your loan to a substitute rate.